mozilla/web-lit-core/_articles/web-apps-and-building-the-web-with-thimble.md

 ## Wrap-up & Optional Discussion Topics
 [10 mins]
 * Choose one of the topics below to wrap up the activity:
-##### Sharing Code & Remixing with Thimble
+#### Sharing Code & Remixing with Thimble
 * If learners worked with their own stories, introduce them to remixable projects and the Tutorial tab, and let them explore and play for 5 or 10 minutes.
 If they remixed an existing project, have a discussion about that experience.
 Ask learners:
     * What’s it like to see other people’s code?
 What did you find that’s new, surprising?
 Do you see things you’d like to try?
     * What can you learn from using thimble to explore and remix projects?
     * How would you feel about someone remixing your project?
 * Even if a page isn’t in Thimble, in lots of browsers you can peek at the source code… In FireFox, go to Tools > Web Developer > Page Source to see the code behind any page.
 If a page is a web app, the code is likely to be complex!
 If it’s a static page, it will be easier to read.
-##### Pros and Cons of Thimble vs Composing Offline
+#### Pros and Cons of Thimble vs Composing Offline
-* Revisit/explore the difference between composing and publishing with Thimble OR creating pages with a text editor/browser and saving to a personal computer.
+Revisit/explore the difference between composing and publishing with Thimble OR creating pages with a text editor/browser and saving to a personal computer.
 Facilitator asks learners the differences; some might be:
 * With Thimble you’re on the web right away!
 The page is saved to Mozilla’s server.
 And you can see your changes as you type.
 * With a text editor/browser, you’re working on your local machine, not on the web.
 You need to save your file and refresh the browser to see changes.
 * With editor/browser, you’d have to upload to a server to get your page online where others can access it.
-    * You need a web connection to get to Thimble
+* You need a web connection to get to Thimble.
 * You don’t even have to be online to build sites with your browser and basic text editor.
 * Thimble is designed for learning code, not for publishing sites over the long term.
 * There are space limitations for how many files you can have on Thimble.
 And the web address...
     * How is the web address (URL) of your Thimble page different from the web address of your favorite blog or website….
 If you had a business, would this work for a web address?
 > Tip!
 Learners should understand that Thimble project addresses are generic; they don’t express the content of your project.
 They are hard to remember.
 To get the awesome web address they want for their page, learners would have to purchase a domain name (such as superpage.com or awesomepage.biz) and pay for web hosting-- server space where their pages can be accessed online.
 * Thimble is really a learning tool-- for testing and trying pages.
 * The text editor/browser combo is an easy way to start, and can take you far in building pages and sites
 * For more complex sites you might use an app designed specifically to build and host pages quickly-- check out the “Web Builder” activity.
-##### The evolution of the web
+#### The Evolution of the Web
 * Explain: in the early days of the web, many pages were static.
 There was lots of information sharing, but not much interaction.
 * Show an example of the early web using the Internet Archive’s wayback machine: https://archive.org/web/ and search for apple site link.
 * Compare, for example, apple.com in 1996 with apple.com today (or find your own examples).